tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 After nearly 3 days of driving, {{extra.daimon.hero}} arrived at the rental home in Colorado.
 While Grand Lake itself was considered a tourist destination during the summer months, during the winter it tended to be more locals.
 However, {{extra.daimon.hero}}'s family had lived there quite a bit over the years.
 It shouldn't be a problem for him.
 It only tapered off after {{extra.daimon.hero_nickname}}'s father passed away 3 years earlier.
 The house was decently sized and had no immediate neighbors to either side, but a truck and a boat for supplies was an absolute must for using the house.

 Fortunately {{extra.daimon.hero_nickname}} remembered that the local grocery store was very small, so he stopped in Granby to pick up most of the food supplies he'd need.
-Well stocked and finally situated, {{extra.daimon.hero_nickname}} assessed the situation, and settled in.
+Well stocked and finally settled in, {{extra.daimon.hero_nickname}} assessed the situation.

 !!! info "This should work well.
 The area has limited access to humans, and plenty of wood, earth, and water elements for manipulation.
 Additionally, fire manipulation would benefit us against the cold weather.
 Plenty of food, decent shelter, and privacy.
 Yes, this should be more than adequate."